 Ensure individual staff level access in RPS-Inspections is appropriate for the assigned office.
 Includes maintaining Operator Licensing Examiner reactor technology qualifications up to date under the RPS-Inspections/Admin tab.

-Verify staff is assigned to the appropriate site, report and inspection-related activities to facilitate accurate time reporting in the .
+Verify staff is assigned to the appropriate site, report and inspection-related activities to facilitate accurate time reporting in the agency’s time and labor reporting system.

 Ensure the timely and accurate entry of inspection reports, assessment letters, and inspection schedule plans into ADAMS to support the posting of this information to the Reactor Oversight Process (ROP) webpage.
 Verify the accuracy and timeliness of the data maintained in RPS-Inspections and on the ROP webpage.